ApiRTC/ApiRTC-angular/README.md

 Replaced default content of src/app/app.component.html with a simple form to enter conversation name and tags for remote and local videos,

-Copy code from first Conversation tutorial (https://github.com/apizee/ApiRTC-examples/blob/master/conferencing/js/conference.js) in src/app/app.component.ts and adapt to typescript and angular,
+Copy code from first Conversation tutorial (https://github.com/apizee/ApiRTC-examples/blob/master/conferencing/js/conference.js) in src/app/app.component.ts and adapt to typescript and angular.

+The application can be opened in multiple tabs to test ApiRTC conversation with multiple peers.
+Original tutorial live demo at https://apizee.github.io/ApiRTC-examples/conferencing/index.html can also be used as a peer.

 ## Development server